yasar1998/yasar1998/README.md

 ### Hi There :wave:

 I'm Yashar from Azerbaijan, and computer science student in University of Debrecen.
 I enjoy project-based-learning in the field of both web and desktop application development.
-I am currently trying hard to be a full-stack Java or JavaScript developer.
+I am currently trying hard to be a Java developer.

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=yasar1998&layout=compact)](https://github.com/anuraghazra/github-readme-stats)